Unity-Technologies/ml-agents/docs/Migrating.md

 - The signature of `Agent.Heuristic()` was changed to take a `float[]` as a parameter, instead of returning the array.
 This was done to prevent a common source of error where users would return arrays of the wrong size.
-- The SideChannel API has changed:
+- The SideChannel API has changed (#3833, #3660) :
+  - Introduced the `SideChannelManager` to register, unregister and access side channels.
-  - `EnvironmentParameters` replaces the default `FloatPropertiesChannel`.
-You can access the `EnvironmentParameters` with `Academy.Instance.EnvironmentParameters`
+  - `EnvironmentParameters` replaces the default `FloatProperties`.
+  You can access the `EnvironmentParameters` with `Academy.Instance.EnvironmentParameters` on C# and create an `EnvironmentParametersChannel` on Python
-  - `SideChannelUtils` was renamed `SideChannelManager`
+  - `SideChannel.OnMessageReceived` is now a protected method (was public)
   - The `Academy` instance now has a `StatsRecorder` property
-  - `SideChannelManager.GetSideChannel(s)` has been removed from the API
+  - SideChannel IncomingMessages methods now take an optional default argument, which is used when trying to read more data than the message contains.
+  - Added a feature to allow sending stats from C# environments to TensorBoard (and other python StatsWriters).
+To do this from your code, use `Academy.Instance.StatsRecorder.Add(key, value)`(#3660)

 ### Steps to Migrate